medialab/minet/README.md

   --language LANGUAGE                             Language of posts to retrieve.
   -l LIMIT, --limit LIMIT                         Maximum number of posts to retrieve.
 Will fetch every post by default.
   --list-ids LIST_IDS                             Ids of the lists from which to retrieve posts, separated by commas.
+  --partition-strategy PARTITION_STRATEGY         Query partition strategy to use to overcome the API search result limits.
+Should either be `day` or a number of posts.
+  --resume                                        Whether to resume an interrupted collection.
+Requires -o/--output & --sort-by date
   --sort-by {date,interaction_rate,overperforming,total_interactions,underperforming}
                                                   The order in which to retrieve posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).